zawlinnhtet03/football-value-predict/README.md

 ---

-## Acknowledgments
+## Acknowledgment
 - Kaggle for providing the football dataset.

 ---

 ## Contact

-If you have any questions or suggestions, feel free to contact me at zaw.linnhtet03@gmail.com.
+If you have any questions or suggestions, feel free to contact me at zaw.linn.htet03@gmail.com.